qinalan10/cs598-patient-phenotyping/README.md

 # CS598-DLH : Patient-Phenotyping
 ## Patient Phenotyping

 This repository contains the code and data to create CNN based classifier for Patient Phenotyping.
+This is an implementaion of CNN classifier inspired by the paper "Comparing deep learning and concept extraction based methods for patient phenotyping".

 ### Data